rgwch/webelexis-foto/README.md

 Take a picture with a mobile device and send it to [Webelexis/Janus](https://github.com/rgwch/webelexis).

-This is a very simple cordova App which runs on Android and iOS Devices.
+This is a very simple [Cordova/PhoneGap](https://cordova.apache.org/) app which runs on Android and iOS Devices.
 We use it to take pictures of moles and other skin manifestations to monitor changes over time.

 ## Prerequisites and Setup